-Rich text editor configuration
+Rich text editor setup

 The rich text editor available in the admin UI allows users to input content using conventional word processor features.
 The editor is based on the Froala WYSIWYG editor.